Directional emission of a readout resonator for qubit measurement

 In Fig.~\ref{fig:drr_S21}b, we overlay the analytic model for the full magnitude and phase of $S_{21}$, where we include loss due to the package.
 The analytic model numerically solves the system Hamiltonian in \eqref{eq:symHfullmaintext} for the eigenmodes $\wre$ and $\wro$ and substitutes into the expression for $S_{21}$ in \eqref{eq:drr-S21}.
 Higher excited states of the transmon qubit and resonators are included to the point that the calculation converges.
 The linewidths of the system are given by $\ke=\kr\left(1+\cos\phi\right)$ and $\ko=\kr\left(1-\cos\phi\right)$ (see Appendix~\ref{sec:app-cmt}).
 We use the analytic model to estimate the two remaining unknowns of the system, which are the phase delay $\phi=1.55\pi$ and fixed resonator-resonator coupling rate $\gfix/2\pi=\SI{-5.1}{MHz}$.
-The even- and odd-mode linewidths are then $\ke=\SI{17.1}{MHz}$ and $\ko=\SI{11.9}{MHz}$, in close agreement with our finite-element simulation (see Appendix~\ref{sec:app-ipf}).
+The even- and odd-mode linewidths are then $\ke/2\pi=\SI{17.1}{MHz}$ and $\ko/2\pi=\SI{11.9}{MHz}$, within 10\% of expected values from finite-element simulation (see Appendix~\ref{sec:app-fem}).
 In a future design, the linewidths could be matched by ensuring $\phi=1.5\pi$.

-Without any Purcell suppression, the qubit's Purcell decay rate would be given by $\Gp=\ke \left(2g^2/\Delta^2\right)$, where the qubit is only coupled to the even mode.
-Unprotected, this would yield a Purcell-limited lifetime of $\Tp=\SI{1.5}{\micro s}$.
-From finite-element simulation of the interference Purcell filter, we predict a Purcell suppression factor of $\sim47$.
+Using finite-element simulation, we estimate a Purcell-limited lifetime of $\SI{70}{\micro s}$ for our device.
 Indeed, we measure a prolonged qubit lifetime of $T_{01}=\SI{16}{\micro s}$ that we predict to be limited by the drive line and intrinsic decay of the qubit.
+Compared to finite-element simulation of a qubit coupled to two resonators with separate loss channels, our device achieves a Purcell suppression factor of $\sim\!\!10$ at the all-pass operating point, where $\wq/2\pi=\SI{6086}{MHz}$.
+We note that this suppression could be substantially improved by aligning the notch frequency of the interferometric Purcell filter with the target $\wq$; at the filter's notch frequency near $\SI{4900}{MHz}$, the simulated Purcell suppression exceeds three orders of magnitude, of similar magnitude to a separate demonstration of interference-based suppression in \cite{yen_interferometric_2024}.
+In practice, however, due to the estimated $T_1$ limit from intrinsic decay and the drive line, alignment of the notch frequency with the target $\wq$ would only result in a factor of 2 increase in $T_1$.
 See Appendix~\ref{sec:app-ipf} for further details.